 A full refund will be provided upon request up to 10 days before the course start date.
 Contact information can be found here.

 All courses are eligible for 5 Professional Development Hours (0.5 Continuing Education Units or CEUs) through the IEEE Certificates Program.
 NYU Polytechnic is an approved IEEE education provider under this program.

 Scientific American is at the heart of Nature Publishing Group's consumer media division, meeting the needs of the general public.
 Founded in 1845, Scientific American is the oldest continuously published magazine in the U.S. and the leading authoritative publication for science in the general media.
 Together with scientificamerican.com and 14 local language editions around the world it reaches more than 5 million consumers and scientists.
 Other titles include Scientific American MIND and Spektrum der Wissenschaft in Germany.
 Scientific American won a 2011 National Magazine Award for General Excellence.

-Polytechnic Institute of New York University (formerly Polytechnic University), an affiliated institute of New York University, is a comprehensive school of engineering, applied sciences, technology and research, and is rooted in a 158-year tradition of invention, innovation and entrepreneurship.
+New York University Polytechnic School of Engineering (formerly Polytechnic Institute of New York University), an affiliated institute of New York University, is a comprehensive school of engineering, applied sciences, technology and research, and is rooted in a 158-year tradition of invention, innovation and entrepreneurship.
 The institution, founded in 1854, is the nation’s second-oldest private engineering school.
 In addition to its main campus in New York City at MetroTech Center in downtown Brooklyn, it also offers programs at sites throughout the region, around the globe and remotely through NYUe-Poly.
-NYU-Poly is an integral part of NYU Abu Dhabi, NYU Shanghai and the NYU Center for Urban Science and Progress (CUSP) in downtown Brooklyn.
+NYU School of Engineering is an integral part of NYU Abu Dhabi, NYU Shanghai and the NYU Center for Urban Science and Progress (CUSP) in downtown Brooklyn.
 For more information, please visit Polytechnic University Quick Facts.